bvinoth186/notes/cheat.md

   - Application auto scaling api
 - EC2 Auto Scaling can also detect when an instance is unhealthy, terminate it, and launch an instance to replace it.

+# Placement Group
+- Placement group nane is unique per AWS account
+- AWS supports, hemogenous instances with in placement group.
+Same family, storage, size
+- You cant merge placement groups
+- you cant move existing instance into placement group
+- you can create AMI from existing instance, launch new instance from AMI into placement group
+- Two types
+  - Clustered placement group
+    - grouping of instances within single AZ
+	- recommended for applications that require low network latency or high network throughput or both
+	- Big data, you dont want to spread
+	- in exam, by default clustered
+	- only certain instances can be launched.  you cant launch t2 micro
+	- Instance families are compute optimized, GPU, memory optimized, storage optimized
+	- cant span mutiple AZ
+  - Spread placement group
+    - grouping of instances that are each placed on distinct underlying hardware
+	- recommended for applications that have small number of critical instances that should be kept seperate from each other.
+	- can span mutiple AZ

 # Shared Responsibility
  - AWS
    - Decommissioning Storage devices